The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 - National Marine Pest Surveillance Strategy (DOCX 467 KB)

-If you're having trouble accessing this file, contact us for help.
+If you have difficulty accessing these files, contact us for help.

 Progress